XinJingHao/Color/README.md

 # Color

 This is the code of the paper [Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity](https://arxiv.org/abs/2305.04180).
-The Actor-Sharer-Learner () DRL training framework can be found [here](https://github.com/XinJingHao/Actor-Sharer-Learner), and the Sparrow simulator can be found [here](https://github.com/XinJingHao/Sparrow-V0).
+The Actor-Sharer-Learner (ASL) DRL training framework can be found [here](https://github.com/XinJingHao/Actor-Sharer-Learner), the Sparrow simulator can be found [here](https://github.com/XinJingHao/Sparrow-V0), and the real world experiments can be found [here](https://www.youtube.com/watch?v=16IZcqJ1jZY).

 ## Actor-Sharer-Learner (ASL): An Efficient Training Framework for Off-policy Deep Reinforcement Learning
 <div align="center">